juzybits/polymedia-zklogin-demo/README.md

 pnpm serve
 ```

-## ZK proving server
+## Zero-Knowledge proving server

-A ZK proving service is required to generate a ZK proof for each ephemeral key pair.
+A back-end service is required to generate a ZK proof for each ephemeral key pair.

 https://docs.sui.io/build/zk_login#run-the-proving-service-in-your-backend